-If you need advice or wish to make a claim for Tax Credits, you can contact the Inland Revenue on (0845) 300 3900 or visit Her Majesty's Revenues and Customs website.
+If you need advice or wish to make a claim for Tax Credits, you can contact the Inland Revenue on (0845) 300 3900 or visit GOV.UK website.

 Possibly, but you must provide the Council with all of the reasons why your entitlement should start from a date earlier than the date you submitted your benefit application form.
 The Council will only be able to agree to backdate your claim if you can demonstrate good cause why you did not apply earlier and that this existed for the whole of the period that you are seeking backdated benefit to be paid.
 Reasons such as 'I did not know about the scheme' or 'I did not have time to apply' are not normally considered to demonstrate good cause.
 Backdated benefit entitlement cannot exceed a period of 6 months for a claimant or partner who are under 60 and cannot exceed a period of 3 months for a claimant or partner who are 60 or over from the date of the claim.